Gabriella Viola

 Mt.
 Shasta, California

 After spending the morning at Burney Falls, I headed an hour north along HWY 89 to McCloud Falls in Mt.
 Shasta, California.
-McCloud Falls is made up of three tiers: Upper Falls, Middle Falls, and Lower Falls.
+McCloud Falls consists of three tiers: Upper Falls, Middle Falls, and Lower Falls.

 You can either hike the falls via the McCloud River Falls Trail or, you can drive right up to each section.
 I chose the easier route and drove to each tier.
 While at Middle McCloud Falls, I did the short hike down to the base of the falls, which I highly recommend!